 This course includes the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations.
-The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
+The course also covers vectors. complex numbers, DeMoivre's Theorem, and polar coordinates.
 Additional topics may include conic sections, sequences, and using matrices to solve linear systems.

-MTH 115 PRECALCULUS ALGEBRA & TRIGONOMETRY (4T)
+MTH 115 PRECALCULUS ALGEBRA &

-PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II, with an appropriate mathematics placement score is required.
+TRIGONOMETRY (4T) PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II, with an appropriate mathematics placement score is required.
 An alternative to this is that the student should successfully pass with a "C" or higher (S if taken as pass/fail) MTH 100 (Intermediate College Algebra) and receive permission from the academic division dean.

 This course is a one-semester combination of Precalculus Algebra and Precalculus Trigonometry intended for superior students.
-The course covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, guadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
+The course covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.

-MTH 116 MATHEMATICAL APPLICATIONS (3T) 3 credits PREREQUISITE: MTH 090 (Basic Mathematics) or appropriate mathematics placement score
+MTH 116 MATHEMATICAL APPLICATIONS (3T) 3 credits PREREQUISITE: MTH 090 (Basic Mathematics) or appropriate mathematics placement score algebra.

-This course provides practical applications of mathematics and includes selected topics from consumer math and algebra.
 Some topics included are integers, percent, interest, ratio and proportion, metric system, probability, linear equations, and problem solving.

+This course provides practical applications of mathematics and includes selected topics from consumer math and 4 credits